SMAHE12/StateMachines/README.md

 # StateMachines
-Module to Demonstrate the Statemachines uasage in Safeway.
+Module to Demonstrate the Statemachines usage in Safeway.